shameelabdullanp/shameelabdullanp.github.io/_posts/2020-09-03-Android-Emoji.md

 image:  03.jpg
 tags:   [Android,Emoji,Magisk]
 ---
-#### I made Magisk module unrelased android 11 Emojis ( unicode 13)
+#### I made Magisk module unrelased android 11 Emojis ( unicode Emoji v13)

 ###### Before you reading this please check my github repo. on [Github](https://github.com/shameelabdullanp/droid-Emoji "github.com/shameelabdullanp/droid-Emoji"). and also check relased packages on relase page
 >this moudle can not be added to magisk manager directly becouse of font issue.*But you can install from zip file*

-this moudle is supported various devices including AOSP devices and samsung devices
+this moudle is supported various devices including AOSP devices and samsung devices.

 #### What this module do?